Reed (company): 1983–1995

 The recession of the early 1980s prompted Reed's first trading loss (£1.64m in 1983) and the closure of agency branches, from 130 to 87.
 By March 1984 profitability returned, to £1.2m.
 Reed shares hit their all-time peak in early 1987, reaching £1.80; during this period The Reed Foundation bought back shares, with the Reed family's holding rising to 70% of the company.
 In 1988 profits increased to £10.54m.

 In 1986 Alec Reed was diagnosed with colon cancer and given a 40% chance of survival.
 He went on to completely recover.
 In 1992 Reed's son James joined as a non-executive director, becoming operations director in 1994 and chief operations officer in 1995.

 1995–2005

 In 1995 pre-tax profits reached £8m on a turnover of £150m, up 30% on 1994.
 Reed launched further specialist divisions in the year, including Reed Learning, Reed Graduate and Reed Managed Services.
 The firm also began Reed Restart, a not-for-profit enterprise to provide ex-prisoners with rehabilitation and training.
 In 1999 the firm announced a 40% rise in interim profits.

-James Reed became chief executive in 1997.
+James Reed became chief executive officer in 1997.
 During this period the firm became one of the first two private sector companies implementing the Blair government's Welfare-to-Work programme, christened by Labour as "The New Deal".

 Paymaster General Geoffrey Robinson contacted Alec Reed in 1997 with a proposal to outsource some of the work of traditional job centres.
 The project eventually became Reed in Partnership.